Virtual Office FAQ

 0

-In order to register for VAT, a foreign company must submit an application form R2 and an extract from the company register of the country where the company is located regarding the persons entitled to representation, address, etc. and an application for registration as a VAT payer.
+In order to register for VAT, a foreign company must submit an application and extract from the company register of the country where the company is registered.

 Documents can be submitted either by a person authorized to represent or by an authorized person under a notarial power of attorney in our office on site.